dcmi/pids_in_dc/proposal.md

 ## Project description

-This initiative seeks to develop a DCMI recommendation on how to express Persistent Identifiers (PIDs) in XML-based metadata application profiles which use properties from the [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/) (DCES).
+This initiative seeks to develop a DCMI recommendation on how to express Persistent Identifiers (PIDs) in XML-based metadata application profiles which use properties from either the [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/) (DCES) or the [DCMI Metadata Terms](http://www.dublincore.org/documents/dcmi-terms/).

 This recommendation should have wide applicability.
 It is required in particular by several organisations working in the general domain of scholarly communications, and with open-access repository systems in particular.
 This work will, therefore, benefit from the focus provided by some closely related 'real world' user-stories.

 This project will:

 1. Solicit 'real-world' user-stories and use-cases from interested parties, using the 'issues' feature in this repository.
-2. Develop some candidate approaches to expressing PIDs in metadata using properties from the DCES in the context of the examples described in #1.
+2. Develop some candidate approaches to expressing PIDs in metadata using properties from the Dublin Core vocabularies in the context of the examples described in #1.
 3. Hold a special session at the [DCMI annual conference in Porto, Portugal in September 2018](http://www.dublincore.org/conference/2018/), where the candidate approaches will be discussed with the intention of agreeing a consensus.
-4. Publish the results, either as a DCMI Recommendation or as a revision of the DCES itself.
+4. Publish the results, either as a DCMI Recommendation or as a revision of the vocabularies themselves.
-5. Develop an RDF-based application profile and algorithm for converting metadata based on the XML schema into RDF for the purposes of publication as Linked Data.
+5. Develop algorithms/tools for converting metadata based on the XML schema into RDF for the purposes of publication as Linked Data.

 ## Conference session outline